joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5893748/2024/11/02/florida-georgia-billy-napier-lagway-warner/

 **Maple Leafs report cards: Better team on ice in second loss to the Blues this season**\
-`The Leafs dominated in the first period, but St. Louis fought back to beat their old coach again.`\
+`Toronto dominated in the first period, but St. Louis fought back to beat its old coach again.`\
 https://nytimes.com/athletic/5893764/2024/11/02/maple-leafs-report-cards-blues-comeback/

 **ULM offensive line coach facing internal discipline for shoving player**\